 This blog is an opportunity to share some of the interesting things that cross my desk in my research and in my day-to-day reading– an interesting perspective on a controversial issue, experiments with surprising results or a debate that forced me to re-evaluate my principles.
-This blog is my way of drawing attention to ideas, opinions, and ways of thinking that have succeeded in capturing my imagination.
+I use this space like a public notebook.
+I use it to scribble and vent, and to draw attention to ideas, opinions, and ways of thinking.

-The broad focus is on politics, especially the issues that I follow closely: Africa, conflict, corruption, organized crime, natural resources, international development, and gender equality.
-But you can see from my posts that I also write on many other issues such as the environment, food politics, education, the impact of technology, relationships, parenthood, Canadian foreign policy, and American politics.
+The broad focus is on politics, especially the issues that I follow closely: Africa, conflict, corruption, peacebuilding, natural resources, DDR, development, and gender equality.
+But you can see from my posts that I also write on many other issues such as the environment, food politics, higher education, the impact of technology, relationships, parenthood, Canadian politics, and American politics.

-I did my graduate studies at Oxford (DPhil Politics, Nuffield College) and the Woodrow Wilson School at Princeton (MPA).
+Before coming to King’s, I was the Bennett Boskey Research Fellow in Politics and International Relations at Exeter College, Oxford.
+I taught our Politics, Philosophy, and Economics students (PPE) as well as Williams College students on the Exeter-Williams year abroad program.
+I did my graduate studies at Oxford (DPhil Politics, Nuffield College) and at the Woodrow Wilson School at Princeton (MPA).
 I spent a year as a visiting student at Yale with the Order, Conflict, and Violence program in Political Science.
 I also have a BASc in systems design engineering from the University of Waterloo (and spent a year studying at Tottori University in Japan).

-You can email me at christine.cheng at politics.ox.ac.uk.
+You can email me at christinecheng at kcl.ac.uk.